-Bidders will only be allowed to participate in the auction if they have participated in the mock auction, scheduled for [month/year].medio September 2021.
-Bidders mightmay also be required to participate inreceive a webinarvideo explaining the auction process before the auction.
+Bidders will only be allowed to participate in the auction if they have participated in the mock auction, scheduled for [month/year].
+Bidders might also be required to participate in a webinar explaining the auction process before the auction.

-The real auction will begin on [date].27 September 2021.
-The initial bidding schedule for the lot assignment stage will be announced to bidders the last working day before the start of the auction.
+The real auction will begin on [date].
+The initial bidding schedule for the lot assignment stage will be announced to bidders the day before the start of the auction.